 Amritesh Rai completed his schooling at the The Doon School, Dehradun, India, in 2007 (top 5% of class), received his B.S. (summa cum laude) in Electrical and Computer Engineering(ECE) from The Ohio State University(OSU) in 2012 and his M.S. in ECE from The University of Texas at Austin(UT) in 2016.
 He is currently a Ph.D.
 Candidate in ECE, working as a Graduate Research Assistant at UT’s Microelectronics Research Center.
 His specialization track is Solid State Electronics(SSE) and his research focuses on studying the electronic transport properties as well as digital/RF device applications of atomically thin two-dimensional semiconducting materials such as the transition metal dichalcogenides.
 He serves as a reviewer for several high impact factor scientific journals including American Chemical Society(ACS) Nano, ACS Applied Materials & Interfaces(AMI), 2D Materials, IEEE Transactions on Electron Devices(TED), IEEE Electron Device Letters(EDL), Applied Physics Letters(APL), and Nanoscale.
-As a graduate student, Amritesh has also worked as a Graduate Research Intern at the Argonne National Laboratory in Lemont, IL as well as a Technology Development Intern at Micron Technology, Inc. in Boise, ID.
+As a graduate student, Amritesh has also worked as a Graduate Research Intern at the Argonne National Laboratory in Lemont, IL at their Center for Nanoscale Materials as well as a Technology Development Intern at Micron Technology, Inc. in Boise, ID as part of their 3D NAND Process Integration group.
 Amritesh has received several accolades and recognitions for his excellent academic/ research performance.
 While at OSU, he received the ‘Academic Excellence Award’ from the IEEE Columbus Section, the ‘Undergraduate Enrichment Award’ from the Honor Society of Phi Kappa Phi, and was inducted into IEEE-Eta Kappa Nu(IEEE-HKN) – the honor society of IEEE.
 At UT, he was selected by the UT ECE Department as its top-ranked nominee for the 2016 IBM Ph.D.
 Fellowship, and by Qualcomm as one of the U.S. Finalists for its highly competitive Qualcomm Innovation Fellowship in 2017.
 He has received the ‘Professional Development Award’ twice as well as the ‘Academic Enrichment Award’ from the UT Graduate School.
 Besides academia and research, Amritesh has served in various mentorship, outreach and leadership roles.
 He has mentored several undergraduates, high school students and teachers as part of various STEM outreach and mentorship programs at UT, and is a two-time recipient of the ‘Best Mentor Award’ administered by UT’s Summer Research Program.
 He served as President of the Student Leadership Council(SLC) of the NSF NASCENT Engineering Research Center(ERC) at UT.
 He is also the Founder and Chair of the IEEE Technology and Engineering Management Society – Graduate Student Chapter in the Central Texas Section and serves as the Young Professionals Chair for IEEE Region 5.
 He is a member of IEEE Electron Devices Society(EDS) as well as the American Physical Society (APS) too.

 👨💼 Who is your role model and why?